 The Yorkshire-born Bond is not a fan of the term protégé but he did do a stint at Restaurant Sat Bains, Nottingham’s ‘other’ hyper creative restaurant.
 This was seized upon by the local press and doubtless created extra buzz around the opening but Bond points out that he left the restaurant six years before opening his own place (his impeccable CV also includes Anthony’s, Auberge du Lac, Turners and The Wild Rabbit).

-Starting at £65 for five courses, prices are restrained given the level of skill in the kitchen.
-Wine prices are also kept in check via policy of championing lesser known producers and regions and the service is relaxed, resulting in an overall experience that’s far more accessible – dare we say it even democratic – than that offered by the majority of Bond’s peers.
+Menu options include those comprising five, seven and 10 courses as well as those catering for vegetarians and pescatarians.
+Wine prices are kept in check via policy of championing lesser known producers and regions and the service is relaxed, resulting in an overall experience that’s far more accessible – dare we say it even democratic – than that offered by the majority of Bond’s peers.